-The independence of the Actuarial Function is derived through its reporting line being direct to the CEO and Board, and therefore being independent of financial functions.
-In co-ordinating the calculation of technical provisions, the Actuarial Function works closely with the Finance Function to agree a number of principles in respect of the calculation of technical provisions (best estimate liabilities) and capital requirements.
-Nevertheless to ensure independence it does not participate in their calculation.
-The Actuarial Function reviews and challenges the output from the Finance Function.
+In co-ordinating the calculation of technical provisions, the first and second line Actuarial Function teams work closely to agree a number of principles in respect of the calculation of technical provisions (best estimate liabilities) and capital requirements.
+To ensure independence, the second line team does not participate in their calculation.
+The first line team is responsible for running the model, the application of controls and the preparation of results.
+The second line team reviews and challenges the results of each step of the process and reports on them to the Board.